ElisaSalviato/SAMMY-method_4f/README.md

 8. the method used for normalization (e.g. "RPKM")
 9. the extension size of the aligned reads in base pairs (e.g. 250)

+**Ouptut** The output is a bigwig file containing the reads distribution of each genomic region available in the input alignment file, normalized and without the blacklist regions.

+**Command**
 You can run the script as follow:
 ```
 sh Scripts/03a-genome_coverage__maker.sh input_filtered_aligned_trimmed.bam output.bw bigwig 1 5000 blacklist.bed 2620345972 RPKM 250